 - Forensics – Looking for the faintest of clues to help solve a crime or conclude an investigation often requires the help of a microscope.
 This includes things like hair, skin and blood analysis.

 - Students & Research Scientists – Being able to teach the next generation of medical professionals and allied health professionals often includes the use of microscopy.
-This enables students to appreciate and gain a deeper understanding behind the theoretical knowledge they’ve been taught.
+Students are able to appreciate and gain a deeper understanding behind the theoretical knowledge they’re taught.